 How to get from Athens airport to the city centre by metro

 The metro line departs from Athens airport every 30 minutes (05′ and 35′), and costs 10€ one way or 18€ for a round-trip.
 The journey takes around 50 minutes, but there are no trains after 23:35.
-Although the Metro is one of the cheaper options, it isn't the most reliable transfer.
+Although the Metro is one of the cheaper options, it isn't the most reliable ride.

 How much is the metro from Athens airport to the city centre?

 A one-way ticket from Athens airport to the city centre costs 10€ and a round-trip ticket costs 18€.
 Children under 6 years old can use the metro for free.